 - Your dressing will stay on for 1 week.
 Typically, Dr. Tauberg will remove it in the office at your first appointment.
-If your appointment is scheduled beyond 7 days from surgery, you may remove it after 7 days and transition to a dry dressing.
-Do not remove Steri Strips; these will fall off on their own. - 3 days after surgery, you may shower WITH your dressing.
-Please keep the dressings/wounds dry.
-Once the dressing comes off, you will be allow warm/soapy water to run over the wounds.
-Do NOT scrub. - You may remove your sling to shower, but let your arm dangle to the side.
+If your appointment is scheduled beyond 7 days from surgery, you may remove it after 7 days and transition to a dry dressing. - 3 days after surgery, you may shower WITH your dressing.
+Please allow warm, soapy water to run over the incisions.
+Do NOT scrub.
+Once the dressing comes off, follow the same showering instructions. - You may remove your sling to shower, but let your arm dangle to the side.
 Do not use your muscles to move the shoulder. - To access your armpit, lean forward slightly to let your arm dangle away from your side - Please DO NOT BATHE, HOTTUB, OR SOAK/SUBMERGE THE INCISION IN WATER as this can increase the risk of infection.
 Wait 3 weeks from surgery or until you are directed to do so. - Small amounts of bloody drainage, numbness at the incision site, swelling, and bruising are normal findings following surgery. - Do not use bacitracin or any ointments under bandages.